andykallian/pvsneslib/Sprites.md

 Sprites is a term in 2D graphics programming which refers to an image or animation.
-The Snes has dedicated hardware for dealing with sprites.
+The SNES has dedicated hardware for dealing with sprites.

 This makes the system very useful for 2D.
 Most gaming systems do not have a 2D core, and all sprites and other 2D graphics have to be handled manually (with bitmaps, masked binary bitmaps, quads, and so on ...).